Insect populations are dying out. Here’s why that doesn’t have to be the case

 I find it terribly sad, the thought that there are species going extinct that we haven’t even seen.
 Species that we’ll never know existed – because they’ll be gone.
 And that seems like a terrible thing.

-- This article first appeared in issue 369 of BBC Science Focus Magazine – find out how to subscribe here
+- This article first appeared in October 2021 of BBC Science Focus Magazine – find out how to subscribe here

 Read more about insects: